Gender in Bugis society: Bissu

-The bissu belong to one of the five genders of the Bugis.
+The bissu are one of the five genders of the Bugis.
 There are divergent theories regarding their definitive origins.

 For one to be considered bissu, all aspects of gender must be combined to form a whole.
-It is believed that you are born with the propensity to become a bissu, revealed in a baby whose genitalia are ambiguous.
-These ambiguous genitalia need not be visible; a normative male who becomes a bissu is believed to be female on the inside.
+It is believed that someone is born with the propensity to become a bissu, revealed in a baby whose genitalia are ambiguous.
+These ambiguous genitalia need not be visible; an ostensibly male child who becomes a bissu is believed to be female on the inside.
 This combination of sexes enables a 'meta-gender' identity to emerge.
 However, ambiguous genitalia alone do not confer the state of being a bissu.
 The person must also learn the language, songs and incantations, and have a gift for bestowing blessings in order to become bissu.
-To be considered a "true" bissu, an individual needs to undergo initiation rituals and mentorship from another bissu, but this practice is waning due to the decreasing amount of people taking the role.
+To be considered a "true" bissu, an individual needs to undergo initiation rituals and mentorship from another bissu, but this practice is waning due to the decreasing number of people taking the role.
 They are expected to remain celibate and wear conservative clothes.
 In practice, many bissu do partake in sexual activities (especially with oroané) but this is not widely acknowledged and public recognition is seen as delegitimizing to the bissu's spiritual power.

-In pre-Islamic Bugis culture, bissu were seen as intermediaries between the people and the gods, according to Indonesian anthropologist Professor Halilintar Lathief.
+In pre-Islamic Bugis culture, bissu were seen as intermediaries between the people and the gods, according to Indonesian anthropologist professor Halilintar Lathief.
 The bissu are closely associated with the female yet androgynous moon goddess, as her spiritual offspring.
 Up until the 1940s, the bissu were still central to keeping ancient palace rites alive, including coronations of kings and queens.
 Historically, bissu have played an important role in other ceremonies as well, particularly in weddings and childbirth events.

 Within the bissu category, there are also several subcategories with differing roles, as described in poems such as La Galigo.
 One consists of those directly descended from the gods and tightly connected to the courts and nobles.
 The second consists of landowning bissu who are absent from spiritual roles.
 The last category consists of bissu whose main roles are in facilitating religious rites.